-The CCWG-Accountability recommends the following modifications to the ICANN Bylaws:
+Modifications to the ICANN Bylaws:

 - Clarifying the Mission to reinforce the scope of organizational activities related to the DNS. - Incorporating the Affirmation of Commitments so as to enshrine the community review processes.

 A set of powers to Enhance Community Governance of ICANN